Printable Chinese Writing Worksheets

 Grade with hearts and smiles

-Encourage your child or student to reflect on their work and develop self-awareness without the stress of being judged.
-My daughter also requests that I choose my favorite of her writing, too.
+Encourage your child or student to reflect on their work and develop self-awareness without being judged.

 Relax while writing Chinese

-Make sure to take breaks so the shoulders, arms, hands, and wrists can relax and stretch.
-I used to journal a lot during high school, and that coupled with piano practice resulted in severe wrist tendonitis.
+Take breaks so the shoulders, arms, hands, and wrists can relax and stretch.
+I used to journal a lot during high school, and that, coupled with piano practice, resulted in severe wrist tendonitis.

 So let’s teach our children to have healthier habits starting from a young age!